microsoft/CameraTraps/README.md

 # Announcement

 At the core of our mission is the desire to create a harmonious space where conservation scientists from all over the globe can unite, share, and grow.
 We are expanding the CameraTraps repo to introduce PyTorch Wildlife, a Collaborative Deep Learning Framework for Conservation, where researchers can come together to share and use datasets and deep learning architectures for wildlife conservation.
+You can access the first version of PyTorchWildlife [Here!](https://github.com/microsoft/CameraTraps/tree/PytorchWildlife_Dev)

 We've been inspired by the potential and capabilities of Megadetector, and we deeply value its contributions to the community. **As we forge ahead with PyTorch Wildlife, please know that we remain committed to supporting and maintaining Megadetector, ensuring its continued relevance and utility**.